Data-driven Balanced Truncation for Predictive Model Order Reduction of Aeroacoustic Response: Abstract

 \section{Abstract}

 Rapid prediction of the aeroacoustic response is a key component in the design of aircraft and turbomachinery.
-While it is possible to achieve accurate predictions using direct solution of the compressible Navier--Stokes equations, applications of such solvers is not feasible in design optimization due to the high cost of resolving wave phenomena in an Eulerian setting.
-In this work, we propose a technique for highly accelerated, real-time predictions of aeroacoustic response using a data-driven model reduction approach based on the eigensystem realization algorithm (ERA), which is a non-intrusive variant of the balanced truncation method.
-Specifically, we create and compare ERA ROMs based on the training data generated by solving the linearized and nonlinear Euler equations with \underline{Gaussian pulse inputs}, and use them for prediction of the aeroacoustic response of an airfoil subject to \underline{different types of gust loading}.
-The results show that both ROMs are in good agreement with the full-order model (FOM) solution in a purely predictive setting, while achieving orders of magnitude reduction in the online computation time.
-Using ERA for the prediction of the acoustic response is challenging because activating each input channel separately in the FOM to generate the Markov sequence for training and operating on a large Hankel matrix can become computationally infeasible.
-We address this bottleneck in two steps: first, we propose a multi-fidelity gappy POD method to identify the most impactful input channels based on a coarser grid.
-Therefore, we reduce the computation cost on the FOM and ROM levels as we build the Markov sequence by querying the high-resolution FOM only for the input channels identified by gappy POD.
-Second, we use tangential interpolation at the ROM level to reduce the size of the Hankel matrix by projecting the Markov sequence onto the leading tangential directions.
-The proposed methods enable application of ERA for highly accurate online acoustic response prediction and reduce the offline computation cost of ROMs.
+In this work, we propose a technique for highly accelerated prediction of aeroacoustic response using a data-driven model reduction approach based on the eigensystem realization algorithm (ERA).
+Specifically, we create and compare ERA reduced-order models (ROMs) based on the training data generated by solving the linearized and nonlinear Euler equations, and use them to predict the aeroacoustic response of an airfoil in a purely predictive setting subject to different types of gust loading.
+Activating each input channel separately in the full-order model (FOM) to generate the Markov sequence for training makes it computationally challenging to use ERA in aeroacoustics applications.
+We address this bottleneck first by proposing a multi-fidelity gappy POD method to reduce the computation cost on the FOM and ROM levels by querying the high-resolution FOM only for the input channels identified by gappy POD.
+Second, we use tangential interpolation at the ROM level to reduce the size of the Hankel matrix.
+The proposed methods enable application of ERA for accurate online acoustic response prediction, and reduce the offline computation cost of ROMs.